Quarantine (Egan novel): Critical reception

 never amounted to much and it matters little whether you place your trust in cherished values or the latest mod program So you can place Egan as a future-wise Robbe-Grillet or a spectacle-conscious Spielberg..."

 Writing in SF Commentary Colin Steele noted: "Where the problem resides is with the overall structure.
 Egan's longer second half almost needs a knowledge of quantum mechanics in order to follow its metaphysical explanations and conjectures.
 A denouement that is almost of Ballardian (J. G.) hallucinatory dimensions adds up to a work of staggering imagination but flawed incompleteness.
-Once Egan harnesses the tight ness of his award-winning short stories to the novel structure, there will be few to equal him in the realms of imaginative fiction."
+Once Egan harnesses the tightness of his award-winning short stories to the novel structure, there will be few to equal him in the realms of imaginative fiction."

 It was also reviewed by Konrad Walewski for Nowa Fantastyka (8/2006).